ablysher/readmemd/README.md

 ## Documentation & Updates

-[Recent Updates](https://www.yo-coach.com/recent-updates.html) Recent Versions and Updates [Documentation](https://www.yo-coach.com/documentation.html) Find All The Resources At One Place To Help You Setup Your Online Tutoring & Consultation Platform Successfully.
+[Recent Updates](https://www.yo-coach.com/recent-updates.html) Recent Versions and Updates.
+[Documentation](https://www.yo-coach.com/documentation.html) Find All The Resources At One Place To Help You Setup Your Online Tutoring & Consultation Platform Successfully.

 ## Installation Instructions

 1. **Clone YoCoachV3**

+    Install git and clone Clone YoCoachV3 to your root directory. sudo apt install git
+		git --version
-		cd ./path/to/your/root/dir
+		cd ./path/to/your/rootdir
 		git clone git@github.com:AblySoft268/YoCoachV3.git .

-2. **Copy ignored files**
+2. **Copy required files**

-		cp -r git-ignored-files/* .
+    Copy `conf` `user-uploads` `public` `mbs-errors.log` and everything from `git-ignored-files` to root directory. cp -r git-ignored-files/* .

 3. **Install Fatbit Library**

-		wget http://fatlib.4livedemo.com/library/v2.2/core-10.0.zip
+    Download and install Fatbit library and unzip to library directory and then remove `core-10.0.zip`. wget http://fatlib.4livedemo.com/library/v2.2/core-10.0.zip
 		unzip core-10.0.zip -d library
+		rm core-10.0.zip

 4. **Install Dependencies**

-		composer install

-    **Note:** Never user composer update, It may break your application.
-It will update versions of packages to be installed and may not be compatible with your system.
+    Never user composer update, It may break your application.
+It will update versions of packages to be installed and may not be compatible with your system. composer install

 5. **Import Database**

-		mysql -u mysqlUsername -p mysqlDatabase < database/sample.sql mysqlPassword
+    We have `sample.sql` and `empty.sql` database in `database` directory.
+Database can be imported as per requirement. mysql -u mysqlUsername -p mysqlDatabase < database/sample.sql mysqlPassword

 6. **Connect Database**

-    Setup mysql database connection keys

-		nano public/settings.php
+    Configure MySQL database connection settings in `public/settings.php` nano public/settings.php
 		<?php
 		define('CONF_WEBROOT_FRONTEND', '/');